This Making Money Page contains a growing list of tips from our readers on ways they make money and save money on everyday expenses!

 We’ve been searching, getting cash-back, doing surveys and watching videos on Swagbucks for a year and have earned more than $700 in eBay, Walmart, and Amazon gift cards.
 It’s a great tool for Making Money.
 Read our extensive review of Swagbucks here, and our one year summary of Swagbucks earnings.

 Another survey site that we’re testing is Survey Junkie – they aren’t as big as Swagbucks, but they do have 4 million members.
-They only do surveys on their site, but the differentiator is that you can cash in your survey earnings at any time, for any amount.
+They only do surveys on their site, but the differentiator is that you can cash in your survey earnings at any time, once you reach a $10 threshold.

 Steve & Annette Economides – Scottsdale, AZ

-Related Article: There are dozens of other survey websites and apps out there.
-Read our Best Survey Apps blog to learn more.
+RELATED ARTICLE: Best Survey Apps —There are dozens of other survey websites and apps out there.
+Read our blog to learn more.